 Mark A. Kassel, a partner and intellectual property lawyer with Foley & Lardner LLP, provides counsel on a broad spectrum of patent, trademark, copyright and licensing matters.
-Mr. Kassel’s patent practice emphasizes biotechnical and chemical arts, including nanotechnology, pharmaceutical and diagnostic products.
+Mark’s patent practice emphasizes biotechnical and chemical arts, including nanotechnology, pharmaceutical and diagnostic products.
 He has wide-ranging experience in both organic and inorganic chemical areas involving adhesives, polymers, pharmaceuticals, and alloys.
-Mr. Kassel has extensive experience in drafting agreements, including license agreements, joint venture agreements, consulting agreements and distribution agreements.
+Mark has extensive experience in drafting agreements, including license agreements, joint venture agreements, consulting agreements and distribution agreements.
 He also prepares patent validity and non-infringement opinions as well as conducts patent portfolio analysis.

-Mr. Kassel was named to BTI Consulting Group’s coveted Client Service All Star Team in 2017.
+Mark was named to BTI Consulting Group’s coveted Client Service All Star Team in 2017.
 This honor is bestowed upon individual attorneys who deliver outstanding client service according to corporate counsel interviewed at large organizations with $1 billion or more in revenue.
-Mr. Kassel has been selected by his peers for inclusion in The Best Lawyers in America© since 2007 in the areas of intellectual property law, biotechnology law and technology law and was named 2012, 2015, and 2017 Madison Patent Law “Lawyer of the Year” by Best Lawyers®.
-Mr. Kassel was named the 2016 Client Choice for his work with IP patents.
-The Legal 500 recognized Mr. Kassel as a Leading Lawyer in patent prosecution (2010 – 2016) and as a Leading Lawyer in trademarks (2012).
-He was also selected for inclusion in the 2005 and 2010 Wisconsin Super Lawyers® lists and in the 2012 – 2020 editions of Chambers USA: America's Leading Lawyers for Business.
-Additionally, he has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
+Mark has been selected by his peers for inclusion in The Best Lawyers in America© since 2007 in the fields of Biotechnology (and Life Sciences) Law, Intellectual Property (Patent) Law and Technology Law (2007 - present).
+He was named 2015, 2017 and 2019 Madison "Lawyer of the Year" in the field of Patent Law by Best Lawyers®.
+Mark was named the 2016 Client Choice for his work with IP patents.
+The Legal 500 recognized Mark as a Leading Lawyer in patent prosecution (2010 – 2016) and as a Leading Lawyer in trademarks (2012).
+He was also selected for inclusion in the 2005 and 2010 Wisconsin Super Lawyers® lists and in the 2012 – 2021 editions of Chambers USA: America's Leading Lawyers for Business in the practice areas of Intellectual Property.
+Additionally, he has been peer review rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™.

-Mr. Kassel is former chair of the firm’s Chemical, Biotechnology & Pharmaceutical Practice and head of the Madison office Intellectual Property Department.
-Mr. Kassel is also a member of the firm’s Mechanical & Electromechanical Technologies and Trademark, Copyright & Advertising Practices, as well as the Health Care, Life Sciences and Food & Beverage Industry Teams.
+Mark is former chair of the firm’s Chemical, Biotechnology & Pharmaceutical Practice and head of the Madison office Intellectual Property Department.
+Mark is also a member of the firm’s Mechanical & Electromechanical Technologies and Trademark, Copyright & Advertising Practices, as well as the Health Care, Life Sciences and Food & Beverage Industry Teams.